 Soothing Color and Texture

-Pink and orange hues are visually relaxing to the mind.
+In addition to delivering subtle aromatherapy for anxiety, pink and orange citrus hues are visually relaxing to the mind.
 Why?
 It’s a long story, but basically in the 1980’s researchers in Seattle discovered that putting extremely agitated people in rooms with pink walls could significantly reduce these people’s feelings of anger, rage, and fear.
 The specific shade of “Baker Miller Pink” is roughly the same shade as a pink grapefruit.
 Another theory suggests that the comforting effect of pink has something to do with the first color we all see in the womb.
 (I’ll leave it at that.)

 Being able to neatly divide citrus fruits into quarters and sections also acts as a sort of visual ASMR— its a food that gives our hands something to do (when we peel and break it open) and it’s very symmetrical (visually pleasing).
 The fact that all the sections and peel fit together neatly also soothes the mind (on a subconscious level, we like visual structure and order– ala Mari Kondo’s “messy life, messy mind” theory).